Skip to main content

 • Please note that if your group does not have an account with SORC, you must work with the department that is allocating the money to help you spend it.

-• If you are the President or Treasurer of a group that only has SGR (no SGA funds) funds in your account, you are still required to complete our SGA Financial Officer Training.
+• If you are the President or Treasurer of a group that only has SGR (no SGA funds) funds in your account, you are still required to complete our SPEND Training.

-• State of Maryland and University of Maryland spending processes as outlined in the SGA Financial Officers training and this manual apply to SGR as well.
+• State of Maryland and University of Maryland spending processes as outlined in the training and SORC Finance Manual apply to SGR.

 • You can never withdraw funds from your SGR, nor can you transfer SGA funds into your SGR.